begiedz/begiedz/README.md

 <code>> Hi there!</code>

-<code>I'm Dariusz, a budding software engineer with a knack for creating captivating digital experiences.
-With a foundation in graphic and interior design, and a newfound love for coding, I aim to craft visually stunning and highly functional interfaces that make a lasting impact.</code>
+<code>I'm Dariusz, an aspiring software engineer with a knack for creating captivating digital experiences.
+With a foundation in graphic design, and a newfound love for coding, I aim to craft visually stunning and highly functional interfaces that make a lasting impact.</code>

-<code>My journey began in interior design, but I've since transitioned into the dynamic world of web development.
+<code>My journey began in graphic design, but I've since transitioned into the dynamic world of web development.
 I am passionate about blending aesthetic appeal with seamless functionality.
 I'm always eager to collaborate on transformative projects.
 Let's bring digital dreams to life and create wonders together!</code>